Graduate Mortgages | Get a 1:1 on your mortgage

 Of course.
 Most graduates looking for a mortgage have small deposits as they haven’t had much time to save yet.
 One way to get around this is for your parents to help.

-The simplest way, and in my opinion the best way, is for a family member to gift you some money to fund some or all of your deposit, if they can.
+The simplest way, and in my opinion the best way, is for a family member to gift you some money to fund some or all your deposit, if they can.

 Deposits without indefinite leave to remain

-If you have settled status you will be treated like any UK applicant.
-If you have pre-settled status it can be a little harder to get a mortgage with a small deposit.
+If you have settled status, you will be treated like any UK applicant.
+If you have pre-settled status, it can be a little harder to get a mortgage with a small deposit.
 You may want to read about pre-settled status mortgages or mortgages with a spouse visa.

 Can graduates borrow more?